fboehm/jse-2019/Rmd/jse-2019-ms.md

 3.  combine computational topics with data analysis in the practice of statistics

+### Broaden statistical computing to include emerging areas

+Our framework broadens statistical computing by including the emerging areas of social media data analysis, sentiment analysis, and topic modeling.
+Both of our students used Twitter tweets, which we accessed through a Twitter streaming API.

+Our computational system for acquiring tweets involved several steps.
+We interacted with the API via the R package `twitteR` (Gentry 2015).
+We used the free Twitter streaming API that gave us access to approximately one percent stream of all tweets during the specified query time period.
+To ensure that we collected tweets continuously, we used the linux tool `crontab` to execute our R script every five minutes.
+Each execution of the R script performed a single streaming API query, lasting five minutes.
+Twitter’s streaming API, at the time of our data collection, enforced rate limits on the frequency and duration of queries.

+### deepen computational reasoning skills

+Our framework, and the projects developed under it, encourage students to deepen computational reasoning skills in several ways.
+First, they work with a variety of internet-based data to answer research questions.
+In the two example cases, our students collected tweets over time and gathered complementary data from other resources, including daily closing prices of stock market indexes.

+Second, the students worked with a variety of data structures.
+The Twitter streaming API returns tweets as JSON files.
+Because distinct Twitter users may provide different pieces of profile information, there is variability in the structure of each tweet’s JSON entry.
+Students needed to recognize this, and write code that accommodated these variations in tweet data structure.

+### combine computational topics with data analysis in the practice of statistics

 Our mentored research framework begins with brainstorming scientific research ideas based on the student’s interests.
-From there, we (mentor and student together) formulate the most promising ideas into scientific hypotheses.
+This enables us to craft a project that excites the student.
+With the results of brainstorming sessions, we (mentor and student together) formulate the most promising ideas into scientific hypotheses.

 For the most appealing hypotheses, we encourage the student to translate the scientific question into a statistical question that may be addressed with data.

+Examples may help to demonstrate our approach to identifying a statistical research question.
+One of our students had interests in acquiring and using social media posts.
+We helped her in brainstorming ideas for research involving social media like Facebook and Twitter.
+Through this brainstorming, we recognized that she had a parallel interest in financial markets.

+study relationships between social media trends and financial market trends.
+We helped her to brainstorm related research ideas.
+We then

 **justify each step**

+**Maybe use/cite Box’s science and statistics article from… 1976?**

 1. Overview of our framework